adryd325/discord-twitter-video-embeds/README.md

-# Twitter Video Embeds
+# Discord External Video Embeds

-I'm a Discord bot that fixes your broken Twitter videos.
+I'm a Discord bot that fixes your broken Twitter, TikTok and Reddit videos.
 You can add me here: https://adryd.co/twitter-embeds.

 https://user-images.githubusercontent.com/48024900/126883933-396745dd-806b-4cde-abee-1a5f8b7d5585.mp4

 ## Description

-Titwter Embeds fixes video embeds from Twitter on Discord with a goal of convinience, seamlessness, and feature-completeness.
+Twitter Embeds fixes video embeds from Twitter, TikTok and Reddit on Discord with a goal of convinience, seamlessness, and feature-completeness.
 It parses and obeys Discord's own markdown rules, and allows users to delete their own messages

 ### Special Thanks